-- 8. When more than one test method or set of test methods are specified for any testing, a test result showing an exceedance of any limit of this rule shall constitute a rule violation. - Comment [A40]: Added per the EPA recommendation in the Technical Support Document for SJV Rule 4605 (June 2009). - 9.
+- 8. When more than one test method or set of test methods are specified for any testing, a test result showing an exceedance of any limit of this rule shall constitute a rule violation. - 9.
 Pursuant to Section H.1.d and e, when a coating or solvent is used that is a mixture of different materials that are blended by the operator, the volumes of each component for each batch shall be recorded.
-The reactive organic compound content of the batch shall be calculated and recorded in order to demonstrate compliance with the specified "as applied" limits. - Comment [A41]: This provision stems from Rule - 10.
+The reactive organic compound content of the batch shall be calculated and recorded in order to demonstrate compliance with the specified "as applied" limits. - 10.
 The Environmental Protection Agency test methods in effect on [date of amended rule adoption] shall be the test methods used to meet the requirements of this rule.